Pain management resources for Veterans, Veterans' family members, caregivers, VA administrators, clinicians, and researchers.

 - For Veterans/Public

 - Cognitive Behavioral Therapy for Chronic Pain (CBT-CP)

 - Current News & Events

 VA supports research to create innovations and advance pain management health care.

 New research about chronic pain is helping doctors with better diagnosis and treatment.
 Given the high prevalence of pain and associated disability in the veteran population, research addressing the mechanisms, assessment, and management of pain has been designated as a priority by many federal funding agencies.

-If you have questions or suggestions for pain-related resources to share with other Veterans, VA researchers, clinicians or administrators, please send an email to VHA Pain Management Webmaster Group.
+If you have questions or suggestions for pain-related resources, please send an email to VHA Pain Management Webmaster Group.
 Questions about personal care should be directed to the local VA facility.